EliiseS/website/README.md

 ## Makefile

-For convenience, there is a `Makefile` in this repo that defines the following rules:
+For convenience, there is a `Makefile` in this repository that defines the following rules:

 - `make build` to build the site
 - `make start` to build and then serve the site on <http://localhost:1313>